Ringooh/Fran/README.md

 ### Disclaimer
-*Hu Tao Bot developer is not, in any way, affiliated with Hu Tao's game character, nor the production team that brought the game together, and does not, in any way, benefit financially from the sales the series produces.*
+*Fran's developer is not, in any way, affiliated with Fran's creator, nor the production team that brought the anime together, and is not, in any way, benefit financially from the sales the series produces.*